APLMOOC/APLMOOC/docs/course/ch7/part3.md

 This is good for our main function but not so ideal if we actually wanna calculate and compute stuff.
 We can make them more useful by letting them take parameters and return values!

-We can convert our card dealing function to take in how many cards we want to deal Here's the code that lets you change the number of cards based on the variable `COUNT` and whether it uses uppercase or lowercase letters using the variable `UPPERCASE` (bonus points if you can see how it works):
+We can convert our card dealing function to take in how many cards we want to deal.
+Here's the code that lets you change the number of cards based on the variable `COUNT`.
+And whether it uses uppercase or lowercase letters using the variable `UPPERCASE` (bonus points if you can see how it works):

 ```apl
 COUNT←5